LLNL/Caliper/doc/sphinx/services.rst

 application in addition to the regular Caliper libraries to obtain MPI information.

-.. envvar:: CALI_MPI_WHITELIST=(MPI_Fn_1:MPI_Fn_2:...)
+.. envvar:: CALI_MPI_WHITELIST

-   List of MPI functions to instrument.
-If set, only whitelisted functions will be instrumented.
+   Comma-separated list of MPI functions to instrument.
+   Only whitelisted functions will be instrumented.
+Set to ``all`` to instrument all MPI functions.

+   Default: Empty

-.. envvar:: CALI_MPI_BLACKLIST=(MPI_Fn_1:MPI_Fn_2:...)
+.. envvar:: CALI_MPI_BLACKLIST

-   List of MPI functions that fill be filtered.
+   Comma-separated list of MPI functions that will *not* be instrumented.

    Note: if both whitelist and blacklist are set, only whitelisted functions will be instrumented, and the blacklist will be applied to the whitelisted functions.

+   Default: Empty

 MPIT
 --------------------------------